|Est. L1 speakers:||150,000,000|

 |Est. total speakers:||260,000,000|

 Interest in the Russian language seems to closely track the overall influence of the Russian state (or, during much of the 20th century, its supranational ersatz substitute).
-It was quite important during the cold war, then declined precipitously – at least as measured by the number of US college students enrolled in Russian classes.
+Having reached the high point during the Cold War era, it then declined quite precipitously – at least as measured by the number of US college students enrolled in Russian classes.
 Nowadays, the state is once again reasserting its influence and the interest seems be picking up again.

 But you are not one to study a language purely for geopolitical reasons, are you?
 Well, even if you are, you’ll do well to pick Russian as it offers a nice, balanced mix of the familiar and the exotic.
 The language belongs to the Indo-European family, and while it’s not that similar to, say, English, German, or Spanish, it does have a common ancestor with them… as well as with most other languages spoken in Europe today.
 In other words, it’s not that different, either.
-Sure, the alphabet is different, but even there, the “difficulty” affects only the first weeks/months of study.
-There are more serious obstacles on a learner’s path though, and probably the biggest one is the case system, which obliges one to modify nouns depending on the role they play in a sentence.
+Sure, the alphabet is different, but even there, this “difficulty” affects only the first weeks/months of study.
+There are more serious obstacles lurking along a learner’s path, though, and probably the biggest one is Russian's case system, which obliges the speaker to modify nouns depending on the role they play in a sentence.
+In English, a chair is a chair (is a chair), regardless whether you observe it, sit on it, or hit somebody with it.
+Not so in Russian.
 However, nothing is impossible, comrade!